Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

-The P-dimension is a completely new invariant for all the representations of $\cO$ and for the P-representations of $F,T,V$.
-We will show that it is a meaningful one: for each value of $d\in\N\cup\{\infty\}$ there are continuously many pairwise non-unitarily equivalent {\it irreducible} representations of P-dimension $d$.
+Note that $\dim_P$ does not depend on $X=F,T,V,\cO$, i.e.~if $\sigma^X\in \Rep(X)$ and $\sigma^\cO\restriction_X=\sigma^X$, then $\dim_P(\sigma^\cO)=\dim_P(\sigma^X)$.
+The P-dimension is a new invariant for all the representations of $\cO$ and for the P-representations of $F,T,V$.
+We will show that it is a meaningful one: for each value of $d\in\N$ there are continuously many pairwise non-unitarily equivalent {\it irreducible} representations of P-dimension $d$, see Theorems \ref{thm:manifold-diffuse} and \ref{thm:manifold-atomic}.
 Hence, many representations of $\cO$ (that are necessarily infinite dimensional) have in fact ``finite dimensional roots''.
 Moreover, we will prove it is additive:

-The tensor product of P-representations is not in general a P-representation hence it does not make much sense to ask if $\dim_P$ is multiplicative or not for the usual tensor product.
+This will be first proven for the diffuse case in Proposition \ref{prop:p-dim-sum}.
+Then in Subsection \ref{subsec:atomic-case} it will be explained how the result extends to all P-representations.
+The tensor product of P-representations of the Thompson groups is not in general a P-representation.
+Hence, it does not make much sense to ask if $\dim_P$ is multiplicative or not for the usual tensor product.
+However, in a future article the authors will introduce a new ``tensor product'' $\boxtimes$ defined for a large class of P-representations and thus representations of $\cO$.
+This class of P-representations will be closed under $\boxtimes$ and moreover $\dim_P$ will be shown to be multiplicative for $\boxtimes$.

 We mainly restrict the analysis of this article to representations with {\it finite} P-dimension where our techniques are the most powerful.
 Additionally, we mainly focus on the {\it diffuse} case.
 Being diffuse and of finite P-dimension are the two key conditions which will make all our machinery work.
-Indeed, under these two assumptions we will show that all intertwinners between P-representations of $\cO$ (and thus of $F,T,V$) arise at the level of $\cP$. {\bf This would permit to reduce difficult problems of irreducibility and unitarily conjugacy of infinite dimensional representations into more tractable problems in finite dimensional linear algebra.}
+Indeed, under these two assumptions we will concretely show that all intertwinners between P-representations of $\cO$ (and thus of $F,T,V$) arise at the level of $\cP$. {\bf This would permit to reduce difficult problems of irreducibility and unitarily conjugacy of infinite dimensional representations into more tractable problems in finite dimensional linear algebra.}

 Before stating our first main theorem we introduce {\it Pythagorean modules} (in short P-module) and morphisms between them.
+They form a category $\Mod(\cP)$ with more subtle notions of decompositions and reductions.

 {\bf Pythagorean module.} A P-module is a triple $m:=(A,B,\fH)$ where $\fH$ is a Hilbert space and $A,B\in B(\fH)$ are bounded linear operators from $\fH$ to $\fH$ satisfying the Pythagorean equality \eqref{eq:P}.
 So far this is the same information as a representation $\pi$ of $\cP$ where $A=\pi(a),B=\pi(b)$.
 Now, a morphism $\theta:m\to m'$ between two P-modules is a bounded linear map $\theta:\fH\to\fH'$ satisfying that $\theta\circ A=A'\circ \theta$ and $\theta\circ B=B'\circ \theta$.
 Hence, we do not require that $\theta$ intertwinnes the adjoints which is the key difference.
 This provides more morphisms and makes it more difficult for a P-module to be irreducible.